Skip to content

 3. Do What Matters.

 To help you get the best possible outcome, we need to understand the things that are really important to you.
 This could be something very specific or something more general.
-Here are some examples of the types of things people have talked about:
+Here are some examples of the types of things people talk about:

 • “It’s really important that my granddaughter is involved in discussions about my support.
 She is the main person in my life!”